anace/acacia/readme.txt

 == Description ==

 Acacia is a light WordPress theme based on Underscores.
+The theme is developed using new web development technologies, so it may not work optimally in old browsers or operative systems.

 == Installation ==